Thought it time to write an essay (of sorts) on the nature of love:

 Fortunately, I’ve now become accustomed to estrogen’s impact on my emotions, and now make better decisions.

-The point is, we should never underestimate the damage long-term unrequited love can inflict on one’s spirit.
+What I’m trying to say though is: We should never underestimate the damage long-term unrequited love can inflict on one’s spirit.

 Back to the Good Stuff